-1 T 4.9.
-31 3 3 Particular care should be taken in relation to trusts created in jurisdictions where there is no money laundering legislation similar to Hong Kong.
-Other cons siderations 4.9.
-32 3 4 Appendix A contains a list of documents recognised by the RAs as independent and reliable sources for identity verification purposes.
 4.10 Simp olified cu stomer due diligence (SDD) General 4.10.1 The AMLO defines what CDD measures are and also prescribes the circumstances in which an FI must carry out CDD.
 SDD means that application of full CDD measures is not required.
-In practice, this means that FIs are not required to identify and verify the beneficial owner However, other aspects of CDD must be undertaken and it is still necessary to conduct ongoing monitoring of the business relationship.
+In practice, this means that FIs are not required to identify and verify the beneficial owner 29 .
+However, other aspects of CDD must be undertaken and it is still necessary to conduct ongoing monitoring of the business relationship.
 FIs must have reasonable grounds to support the use of SDD and may have to demonstrate these grounds to the relevant RA. s.3(1)(d) & (e), s.4(1), (3), (5) & (6), Sch.
-2 - 4.10.2 Nonetheless, SDD must not be applied when the FI suspects that the customer, the customer's account or the transaction is involved in ML/TF, or when the FI doubts the veracity or adequacy of any information previously obtained for the purpose of identifying the customer or verifying the customer's identity, notwithstanding when the customer, the product, and account type falls within paragraphs 4.10.3, 4.10.1516 and 4.10.1718 below. s.4(3), \$ch .
-2 - 4.10.3 The AMLO defines customers to whom SDD may be applied as follows: (a) an FI as defined in the AMLO; (b) an institution that- (i) is incorporated or established in an equivalent jurisdiction (see paragraphs 4.20); (ii) carries on a business similar to that carried on by an FI; (iii) has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2; and (iv) is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs; (c) a corporation listed on any stock exchange ("listed company"); (d) an investment vehicle where the person responsible for carrying out measures that are similar to the CDD measures in relation to all the investors of the investment vehicle is- (i) an FI; (ii) an institution incorporated or established in Hong Kong, or in an equivalent jurisdiction that- i. has measures in place to ensure compliance with
+4.10.2 Nonetheless, SDD must not be applied when the FI suspects that the customer, the customer's account or the transaction is involved in ML/TF, or when the FI doubts the veracity or adequacy of any information previously obtained for the purpose of identifying the customer or verifying the customer's identity, notwithstanding when the customer, the product, and account type falls within paragraphs 4.10.3, 4.10.15 and 4.10.17 below. s.4(3), Sch.
+2 4.10.3 The AMLO defines customers to whom SDD may be applied as follows: (a) an FI as defined in the AMLO; (b) an institution that- (i) is incorporated or established in an equivalent jurisdiction (see paragraphs 4.20); (ii) carries on a business similar to that carried on by an FI; (iii) has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2; and (iv) is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs; (c) a corporation listed on any stock exchange ("listed company"); (d) an investment vehicle where the person responsible for carrying out measures that are similar to the CDD measures in relation to all the investors of the investment vehicle is- (i) an FI; (ii) an institution incorporated or established in Hong Kong, or in an equivalent jurisdiction that- i. has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2; and ii. is supervised for compliance with those requirements. (e) the Government or any public body in Hong Kong; or (f) the government of an equivalent jurisdiction or a body in an equivalent jurisdiction that performs functions similar to those of a public body.

-It includes the individuals who ultimately own or control the customer and the person(s) on whose behalf the customer is acting (e.g. underlying customer(s) of a customer that is an FI).
+29 It includes the individuals who ultimately own or control the customer and the person(s) on whose behalf the customer is acting (e.g. underlying customer(s) of a customer that is an FI).